This 3-layer vegan Biscoff cake is sweet and lightly spiced, completed with creamy Biscoff frosting. A sure crowd-pleaser that everyone will love!

 Melt the Biscoff spread in the microwave for 10-20 seconds and drizzle it over the top of the cake.

 - The consistency of the frosting will depend on the type of vegan butter you use.
 I recommend using a block such as Stork baking block.
-If your frosting is too runny, add more powdered sugar until you reach your desired consistency.
+If your frosting is too runny, add more icing sugar until you reach your desired consistency.

 - Store the cake covered in the fridge for up to 3 days.